Maine on track for legal marijuana sales by spring 2020

 “From a public health perspective it has been a slower pace, a more deliberative pace than has happened in some states,” Gagnon said.
 “I think that’s been good.”

-David Boyer, Maine political director of Marijuana Policy Project, said that it’s “disappointing that adults still don’t have a place to purchase legal cannabis in Maine,” but that the finish line is in sight.
+David Boyer, an independent marijuana industry consultant in Maine, said that it’s “disappointing that adults still don’t have a place to purchase legal cannabis in Maine,” but that the finish line is in sight.

-Note: This story has been corrected to show that David Boyer no longer works for the Marijuana Policy project, he works as an independent consultant.